 Passion for winter sports heats up on tropical island

-A learner puts on snow shoes in a changing room of an indoor skiing training field Skinow in Haikou, capital of south China's Hainan Province, Jan.
+Photos of learners are seen on a wall of an indoor skiing training field Skinow in Haikou, capital of south China's Hainan Province, Jan.
 15, 2022.
-The Beijing 2022 Olympic Winter Games are scheduled from Feb.
-4 to 20, followed by the Paralympics, and have stirred up passion for winter sports in China.
-Even people in China's warm areas, such as Hainan, have started participating in ice-snow sports.
 (Xinhua/Chen Ziwei)

 Hainan is the southernmost tropical province in China.
 In January, when many people in north China wear down jackets to keep warm amid heavy snowfall, people in Hainan are most likely wearing T-shirts, and some local people have never seen snow in real life.